bb_infinity2

 In three dimensions, imagining such topology can be challenging hence, the two-dimensional analogy can be used to describe the situation.

 An easier way to imagine the concept of the finite universe is, thinking of ourselves as a 2D creature on a two-dimensional positively curved universe (surface of a sphere).
-Since we are 2D creatures, we could move only in 2 general directions; forward-backward and right-left.
-On the surface of a sphere that is expanding in the same manner as our universe, if we started at a fixed point in co-moving coordinates and traveled at some faster than light speed in any direction along a great circle of the sphere, we could eventually find ourselves back at the point where we started.
+Since we are 2D creatures, we can move only in 2 general directions; forward-backward and right-left.
+On the surface of a sphere that is expanding in the same manner as our universe, if we started at a fixed point in co-moving coordinates and traveled at some faster-than-light speed in any direction along a great circle of the sphere, we could eventually find ourselves back at the point where we started.
 The idea of finding ourselves in the same place is the main concept of the finite universe.
 There wouldn’t be any edge for us and we can go on forever and we may find ourselves in the same spot repeatedly.

 II.
 Infinite Size Universe